wp-plugins/flexible-posts-widget/readme.txt

 Edit the new file in your theme to your desired HTML layout.
 Please do not edit the one in the plugin folder as that will cause conflicts when you update the plugin to the latest release.

 = Future updates & feature requests list =
 * Dynamically populate the "Template Filename" field based on the templates available.
-* Adjust widget output template for Media-type posts.
+* Add a CSS class field to be applied to each widget in a (non-existant) Advanced section.
+* Add filters & hooks for other plugins.
 * Add shortcode functionality.
 * Allow shortcode output to dynamically load more posts (AJAX-ified).

 == Changelog ==

+= 3.1 =
+* Internationalized and added Spanish.
+(Props: @elarequi)

 = 3.0.2 =
 * Bug fix: Added a check to make sure both taxonomy & term are set for tax queries.

 = 3.0.1 =
 * Bug fix: Not able to get all registered post types & taxonomies until after widget init.
 Had to reorder some code.
 * Bug fix: when getting post types for display in widget admin.
-(Props: @angelfish276).
+(Props: @angelfish276)

 = 3.0 =